 The Remedial Action Completion Report (RACR) for Arsenic documents the excavation, encapsulation, and off-site disposal of soil contaminated with arsenic.
 Arsenic-impacted soil remains at Areas C, D2, E, F, and G3.
 The remediation areas are: Area C-Landscaped areas; Area D-track side and Carolyn Avenue [D1 (near gym) and D2 (near Carolan Avenue)]; Area E-Front Lawn; Area F-Parkway [F1 (near the vicinity of the school track and softball fields) and F2 (near the vicinity of the front lawn)]; and Area G-fence line and Home Economics lawn [G1 (fence line near field), G2 (near Home Economic Building and Multi-use Building), and G3 (fence line near classrooms)].
 All arsenic mitigation activities were completed in January 2009.
 Area A and G1 were the only areas where arsenic impacted soil was able to be completely removed, and cleanup goal was met.
 Areas C, D2, E, F and G3 are required to be managed in an Operation and Maintenance (O&M) Plan.
-In addition, some sidewall samples in Areas B, D1 and G2 contained arsenic concentrations above the Site clean-up screening level and will also be required to be managed in an Operation and Will also be required to be managed in an Operations and Management (O&M) Plan.
+In addition, some sidewall samples in Areas B, D1 and G2 contained arsenic concentrations above the Site clean-up screening level and will also be required to be managed in an Operation and Maintenance (D&M) Plan.